Submission period is now closed

-For your information, the automated proposal system will ask you for the following, so please gather this information prior to the time of submission:
+The submission form will ask you for the following, so please gather this information prior to the time of submission:

-- Session Type: concurrent, poster, or pre-conference workshop
+- Session Type: workshop, concurrent, or poster

-- Delivery Format: in-person, online, or hybrid
+- Delivery Format: in-person or virtual

 - Constituencies: who would benefit most from attending your session

 - Track: while you may submit on any topic, select the one that best fits your presentation